When researching the topic of real estate mailers, you can often read about them being inexpensive and effective for real estate lead generation.

 Can Mailers Also Work in Commercial Real Estate?

-As you can learn from the general statistics above, mailers can work across different industries, and thus also for commercial real estate.
+As you can learn from the general statistics above, mailers can work across different industries and, thus, also for commercial real estate.

 The same principles apply to being effective generally in real estate mailer campaigns.

-In the case of mailers for commercial real estate, the mailers’ copy and targeting vary since sellers, buyers, and tenants are usually business entities.
+Regarding mailers for commercial real estate, the mailers’ copy and targeting vary since sellers, buyers, and tenants are usually business entities.